 Building local ecologies within a national context

-On Monday 17th October 2016 What Next? is holding our second national event at HOME in Manchester.
+On Monday 17th October 2016 What Next? is holding our second national event at HOME and other arts venues across Manchester.
+Registration opens at 09:00 and the event will close at 17:00 followed by networking drinks till 19:00.
+Just one week left to save your place!

 We want to come together nationally to generate ideas, challenges and inspirations that help us develop strong local partnerships and relationships, with local authorities, communities, educators and commercial bodies - how do we build strong local alliances in an ever-changing political and social climate?

 Across the course of the day we will address a range of topics and keep in mind these three questions:

 => How do we make the case for the cultural sector?